LazyTuba/csv-dict/README.md

 ### valuesForKeys()

 Retrieves values for selected/all fields of selected/all lines in the CSV file.
-Can be called with no arguments or with a FS object containing one/both of the following properties:
+Can be called with no arguments or with a JS object containing one/both of the following properties:

   - keys - one key or array of keys